 \item[{\it Case} 2]$d_x\le 2$ for all $x\in V(G)$.
 If $d_x=2$, for all $x\in V(G)$, then it is easy to see that $G$ is an infinite path or a cycle of length at least 5.
 Hence, it suffices to assume that there is at least one vertex $V(G)$ with degree $1$.
 Then there can be at most 2 vertices with degree $1$.
 Thus, depending on whether the number of degree 1 vertices is one or two, $G$ is either the infinite half ray or the finite path $P_n$, respectively. \end{description} \end{proof}

-Lin et al. \cite{ricciflat} characterized Ricci-flat graphs of girth 5 using their modified definition of Ricci-curvature.
-The above corollary is the analogous version of their result using Ollivier's original definition of coarse Ricci-curvature.
+Lin et al. \cite{ricciflat} characterized Ricci-flat graphs of girth 5 using their modified definition of Ricci curvature.
+The above corollary is the analogous version of their result using Ollivier's original definition of coarse Ricci curvature.
 As it happens, the structure of Ollivier's Ricci-flat graphs of girth 5 is much simpler than the structure of the modified Ricci-flat graphs.
 Apart from the infinite path and the cycle, the modified Ricci-flat graphs of girth 5 include quite complicated graphs, such as the Peterson graph, the dodecahedral graph, and the half-dodecahedral graph.
 Ollivier's Ricci-flat graph however includes the $n$-star, which is not included in the modified definition.
-This illustrates that the structure of Ricci-flat graphs in the two definitions of Ricci-curvature are, in fact, quite different.
+This illustrates that the structure of Ricci-flat graphs in the two definitions of Ricci curvature are, in fact, quite different.